 Posterior nosebleeds are more likely to occur in older people and people with previous nasal or sinus surgery or injury to the nose or face.
 Generally, treatment includes cautery and/or packing the nose.
 The nose may be packed with a special gauze, sponge, or an inflatable balloon to put pressure on the blood vessel; most of these need to be removed in two to three days.
 Sometimes the packing is an absorbable material and does not need to be removed.
 You should ask your provider what type of packing they used and if it will need to be removed by a professional.

-Frequent Nosebleeds—If frequent nosebleeds are a problem, it is important to consult an ENT (ear, nose, and throat) specialist, or otolaryngologist, who will carefully examine the nose using an endoscope (a pencil-sized scope) to see inside the nose before making a treatment recommendation.
+Frequent Nosebleeds—If frequent nosebleeds, or chronic nosebleeds, are a problem, it is important to consult an ENT (ear, nose, and throat) specialist, or otolaryngologist, who will carefully examine the nose using an endoscope (a pencil-sized scope) to see inside the nose before making a treatment recommendation.